nunoguedelha/insitu-ft-analysis/README.md

 ## Installation
 The scripts in this repo uses the [iDynTree matlab bindings](https://github.com/robotology/idyntree).
 To estimate wrenches based on the iCub robot model.

+## How to ... files
+[Here](https://github.com/robotology-playground/insitu-ft-analysis/tree/master/docs/howToFiles) there can be found a series of files aiming to document, in a informal way, how to use the main functionalities of this repository.

 ### External repositories

 #### quadfit